Open Accessibility Menu

 Leave the Fireworks Show to the Pros

 Who doesn’t love fireworks?
 They’re beautiful and the culminating event to any good July Fourth celebration.
 But all that glitter and shine comes with a price.
 According to the National Fire Protection Association, more fires are reported on July 4 than any other day of the year—and fireworks account for two out of five of all reported fires.
-On average, fireworks cause 1,400 structure fires, 200 vehicle fires, and nearly 17,000 other fires resulting in thousands of injuries.
+In 2023, fireworks caused roughly 3,500 structure fires, 887 vehicle fires, and nearly 26,000 other fires resulting in thousands of injuries.

 • After using a firework, wet it down and then place it in a metal trash can away from any building or combustible materials until the next day.